 - Make you hallucinate

 CBD.
 Also called cannabidiol, this is another well-studied compound.
 It doesn’t make you high.
 Instead, it can counteract the effects from THC and bring you down from any paranoia or anxiety.
+It also has been found to have beneficial uses in treatment the side effects of chemotherapy and treating epilepsy.

 Ways to Use It